Skip to Content

 3. Watercolor Apple Illustration – Willow Variety

-A watercolor illustration of a Willow apple by Mary Arnold 1917.
-Mary Arnold was one of the post prolific artists at the USDA.
-Between 1908 and 1940 she painted over 1060 watercolor fruit illustrations.
+A watercolour illustration of a Willow apple by Mary Arnold 1917.
+Mary Arnold was one of the most prolific artists at the USDA.
+Between 1908 and 1940, she painted over 1060 watercolour fruit prints.

 4. English Pear Watercolor Painting

-Another one of Mary Arnolds fruit paintings this time of an English Jargonelle variety of pears (Pyrus communis).
+Another one of Mary Arnold’s single pear prints, this time of an English Jargonelle variety of pears (Pyrus communis).
 Painted in 1912.

 Hoover apple variety painted by Amanda Newton in 1907.